#1 of 9 Places to Visit in Chittorgarh

 #9 of 9 Places to Visit in Chittorgarh

-At a distance of 249 km from Ahmedabad, 399 km from Jaipur, 656 km from Delhi, 642 km from Agra, and 772 km from Mumbai, Udaipur is a historical city and also the administrative headquarters of the Udaipur district in the Indian State of Rajasthan.
-Udaipur is among the top tourist places in Rajasthan and is one of the top attractions you must include in honeymoon tour packages.
+At a distance of 249 km from Ahmedabad, 399 km from Jaipur, 656 km from Delhi, 642 km from Agra, and 772 km from Mumbai, Udaipur is a historical city and also the administrative headquarters of the Udaipur district in the Indian state of Rajasthan.
+It is one of the top tourist places in Rajasthan and among the must include destinations in honeymoon tour packages.

-Located at the base of the Aravali mountain range, Udaipur is also referred to as the 'Venice of the East' and the 'City of Lakes'.
+The city has an abundance of natural beauty, mesmerizing temples, and breathtaking architecture which are the prime attractions of Udaipur tour packages.
+Udaipur is also referred to as the 'Venice of the East' and the 'City of Lakes'.
 Udaipur was the historic capital of the former kingdom of Mewar in Rajputana.
-Maharana Udai Singh of the Sisodia clan of Rajput founded the city in 1559 AD, and shifted his capital from Chittorgarh to Udaipur.
-It remained as the capital city till 1818 AD when it became a British princely state, and thereafter the Mewar province became .....
+Maharana Udai Singh of the Sisodia clan of Rajput founded the city in 1559 AD and shifted his capital from Chittorgarh to Udaipur.
+It remained as the capital city .....

 Distance (From Chittorgarh Railway Station): 117 Kms